Azure/azure-signalr/docs/performance-guide.md

 ----------

 The following sections go through 4 typical use cases for Websockets transport: **echo**, **broadcast**, **send to group**, and **send to connection**.
 For every scenario, it lists the current ASRS inbound and outbound capacity, meanwhile explains what is the main factors on performance.

-For all use cases, the performance guide wants to find the maximum inbound and outbound with the criteria that 99% message latency is less than 1 second.

 On default mode, Azure SignalR SDK default creates 5 server connections with ASRS.
 In the below performance test, server connections are increased to 15 (or more for broadcast and send message to big group).